ChristopherMcNeil9/Senior-Project/README.md

 The entry point into the program can be found in reader.m

 This portion of the program handles all read/write functions along with directory management.
 Lines 1-3 are to be changed depending upon the location of the prexisting images (line 1) and where you want the canny output (line 2) and analysis data (line 3).
-Folders are currently need to be created manually before running the code!
+Folders currently need to be created manually before running the code!
 The root directory (rootdir) is to contain images in JPG form, this is case-sensitive but can be changed on line 5

 The rest of this code is broken into 3 main sections, an autocropper, canny edge detection, and analysis.